Israel pummels Lebanon and Gaza, killing dozens in fresh waves of airstrikes

 Hezbollah began firing rockets, drones and missiles from Lebanon into Israel in solidarity with Hamas immediately after the Hamas-led Oct.
 7, 2023, attack on Israel, which triggered the war in Gaza.
 The yearlong cross-border fighting boiled over to full-blown war on Oct.
 1, when Israeli forces launched a ground invasion of southern Lebanon for the first time since 2006.

-Intensified Israeli airstrikes on and around the northeastern city of Baalbek after Israel issued evacuation orders this week have prompted 60,000 people to flee, emptying nearby villages, said Hussein Haj Hassan, a Lebanese lawmaker representing the region.
+Intensified Israeli airstrikes on and around the northeastern city of Baalbek after Israel issued evacuation warnings have prompted 60,000 people to flee, emptying nearby villages, said Hussein Haj Hassan, a Lebanese lawmaker representing the region.

 There was no immediate comment from Israel on the deadly strikes.